fsprojects/fantomas/docs/Documentation.md

 > dotnet new tool-manifest

 Install the command line tool with:
-> dotnet tool install fantomas-tool
+> dotnet tool install fantomas

 or install the tool globally with
-> dotnet tool install -g fantomas-tool
+> dotnet tool install -g fantomas

 For the overview how to use the tool, you can type the command